Jaypeeeee6/finance-system/README_RBAC.md

 - **Finance Admin** - Full calendar access to all departments' recurring payments
 - **Finance Staff** - Full calendar access to all departments' recurring payments
 - **General Manager (GM)** - Full calendar access to all departments' recurring payments
+- **CEO** - Full calendar access to all departments' recurring payments
 - **Operation Manager** - Full calendar access to all departments' recurring payments
 - **IT Staff** - Full calendar access to all departments' recurring payments
 - **IT Department Manager** - Full calendar access to all departments' recurring payments